-Quote of the Day – Eyes wide shut?by Quincy
+Quote of the Day – Eyes wide shut?

 In making the case for open and obvious centralized rationing, advocates claim that “we” must ration with “our” eyes open.
 From Beth Haynes at PJM: